cvss-anon-user/Cathedral-and-the-Bazaar-of-Software-Vulnerabilities/README.md

 # Cathedral-and-the-Bazaar-of-Software-Vulnerabilities

-This repository provides the datasets used in the paper for analyzing entry-level and group-level inconsistencies between CNAs and the NVD.
+This repository provides the datasets used in our paper for analyzing entry-level and group-level inconsistencies between CNAs and the NVD.
-**Note**: The private CNA dataset is not included in this repository.
+**Note**: The private CNA dataset (referred to as *Company X*) used in our experiments and analysis is not included in this repository.

 # Folder Contents
 ## Data